18F/uswds-jekyll/README.md

 ### Private Eye JS

 By default, the USWDS Jekyll theme uses [Private Eye](https://github.com/18F/private-eye) to denote private links.
-You can turn this off by commenting the appropriate line out in the `_config.yml` data file.
+You can turn this off with the setting below.
 If you would like to customize the default Private Eye configuration, you can find it in `/assets/js/private_eye_conf.js`.

 ```yml
 private_eye: false